 Figure 2.
-The effect of hatching rank on the relative telomere length before fledging.
+The effect of hatching rank on the relative telomere length before fledging (unadjusted data).
+Note that positive estimates correspond to longer telomeres, negative estimates to shorter telomeres.

 Figure 3.
-The effect of the cohort on the relative telomere length before fledging.
+The effect of the cohort on the relative telomere length before fledging (unadjusted data).

 Discussion